jingma-git/jingma-git.github.io/_pages/about.md

 Short Bio
 ======
 Hi, my name is Jing Ma (麻菁).
-I am currently a Ph.D. candidate in the Computer Science Department at Zhejiang University, where I am fortunate to be advised by [Prof. Dongliang Zhang](https://person.zju.edu.cn/en/0012126#0), who guides me to computer graphics and 3D deep learning.
+I am a Ph.D. candidate in the Computer Science Department at Zhejiang University, where I am fortunate to be advised by [Prof. Dongliang Zhang](https://person.zju.edu.cn/en/0012126#0), who guides me to computer graphics and 3D deep learning.